akshay-rajan/AI/README.md

 ### Production System Characteristics

+Production Systems are structures that organize an AI program, facilitating describing and performing the search process.

 1. **Monotonic** and **Non-monotonic**: In monotonic production system, applicaton of a rule never prevents the application of another rule that could have been applied the time the first rule was selected.
 Otherwise the system is said to be non-monotonic.

+2. **Partially Commutative**: A system is said to be partially commutative if, application of a particular set of rules transform a state `x` to a state `y`, then any allowable permutation of those rules also transform `x` to `y`.

+3. **Commutative**: A production system that is monotonic and partially commutative are called Commutative.

 ## Search Strategies